-They’re also a costly addition: You can pay $2.28 per ounce for small containers of microgreens at supermarkets and health-food stores.
+They’re also a costly addition: You can easily pay $2.28 per ounce or more for small containers of microgreens at supermarkets and health-food stores.
 That works out to $36.48 a pound.
 Ouch.

 Or you can try a little DIY microgreenery, indoors or out.
-It’s pretty simple: Scatter a lot of seeds on trays or other containers of soil and keep them moist for a few weeks.
+It’s pretty simple: Scatter a lot of seeds on trays or other containers of soil and keep them moist.
 Within a couple of weeks, a tight little mini-forest of plants will be ready to harvest.
 (Penn State Extension offers a step-by-step growing guide.)

 Pro tip: Look for seed packs at the dollar store.
 If microgreens become a megahit with your household, you can source seed in bulk later on.

 I’ve been making my own yogurt for years, and there’s not much to it: Heat some milk, cool it down a bit, add a starter and keep it warm for eight to 12 hours.
 (I explain the finer points in “Frugal Hack: Homemade Yogurt.”)

 Because I prefer the milder taste and thicker texture of Greek yogurt, I let it drip through a cloth-lined colander.
 We save the drained-off whey for cooking projects, including rustic bread.

 The cost of store-bought Greek yogurt is anywhere from $4.29 to $5.99 a quart, I’ve found.
 My homemade version costs about $1.30 to $3.14, depending on whether milk is on sale.
 When I find “manager’s special” milk (milk that is nearing its expiration date), I pay as little as 78 cents per quart of Greek yogurt.